steoinnova/steoinnova/README.md

 - 👋 Hi, I’m @steoinnova
 - 👀 I’m interested in NDD research
 - 🌱 I’m currently learning  imaging techniques
-- 💞️ I’m looking to collaborate on to work on imaging  based work
+- 💞️ I’m looking to collaborate  to work on imaging  based work
 - 📫 How to reach me steolams2@gmail.com
 -